Come grow with us in the US in Thailand in China in Korea in the Philippines in Taiwan in Hong Kong

 India’s Reliance on Imported Medical Devices

 India is currently heavily reliant on foreign imported medical devices, especially when it comes to high tech devices.
-This current move specifically targets low tech devices with an estimate retail value of 1 trillion crore (US$ 13.7 billion).
+This current move intends to benefit local manufacturers in India by specifically targeted low tech devices with an estimate retail value of 1 trillion crore (US$ 13.7 billion).
 The most effected product categories include consumables, disposables, electronic equipment, implants, IVD reagents, and surgical instruments with estimated market value shown below in crore.
 Most of India’s imports come from the US and China, with the latter having significant pricing success when it comes to disposable products like syringes and gloves, leading to 75% market share in some categories.
 US manufacturers on the other hand, also maintain strong market shares of 75% or more in IVD reagents, surgical instruments, and implants.

 Recommendations for Foreign Manufacturers

 At this time, it is estimated that there are more than 2,500 medical device manufacturers in India compared to almost 10,000 medical device companies in the United States.
 Foreign manufacturers are facing a changing commercial landscape in India as the government continues to release initiatives to benefit local manufacturers.
 India’s new initiatives are primarily affecting low risk foreign devices, but may eventually expand to high-risk devices as local manufacturers increase their medical expertise and begin producing competitive products.
 It has been a long focus of the Indian government to boost domestic production of not only pharmaceutical products, but also medical devices.
 Facing this increasing challenge, one recommendation for foreign manufacturers would be to consider setting up a local entity to expedite registration requirements, simplify the registration process and tax requirements, and improve their chances of winning crucial tenders with public health care providers.

 Grow With Us